Kartik-M24/282-Assignment-2/README.md

 3) Run the program
 4) You will see a similar output to the above.

-*Note there are limits to this code; the maximum n value for the sum of the first n Fibonacci values is 68.
-Above this value, the sum comes out as inaccurate due to rounding errors in how java stores vaues of long type.
-Long type can be represented in Java (-9,223,372,036,854,775,808 to -9,223,372,036,854,775,808), so the value gets rounded and the sum becomes inaccurate beyond n = 68.*\
+*Note there are limits to this code; the maximum n value for the sum of the first n Fibonacci values is 45, as I am confident that the program is correct up to this point.
+Though long type can be represented in Java (-9,223,372,036,854,775,808 to -9,223,372,036,854,775,808), As there is uncertainty regarding whether the summed values beyond this range and the GCD outcome determined  by this program are correct I have capped the inputs at 45.
+I.e. the program may have rounding errors which leads to incorrect sums/GCD outcome.*\
 Obviously, A and B must be whole numbers > 0 (as A and B are positive integers).
 If other types are inputted for A and B, the code will not accept these inputs and will repeatedly ask until a valid input is given (and in the valid range).